The Port Town of Véraldo

 Fateful Encounter

-"We don't carry them here, but there are golems.
+"We don't carry them here, but there are Golems.
 Interested?"

 "Golems?
 Those exist?"

-Don't try to sell that to a peddler.
+Don't try selling that to a peddler.

 "Got anything more practical?"

-"Well, best-sellers include a firestarter.
+"Well, one of our best-sellers is a firestarter.
 Three silvers."

 "Can I see it?"